archtechx/nix/README.md

 It's a good idea to have `/etc/nixos` tracked in version control so you can easily revert the config including the lockfile, not just system state.

-The only thing in your lockfile should be `nixpkgs` unless you add more things to your system config.
+The only thing in your lockfile should be `nixpkgs` unless you add more inputs to your system config.

 After rebuilding the system several times, you will have some past generations and unused files in the Nix store that can be cleaned up.